enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

          all allowed types as part of the tagged union.
 In contrast, inheritance lets you freely introduce new types in other sections of the code.

+.. [#f2] You can mimic the scoping behavior to some degree with an unscoped enum if you place the definition of the unscoped inside of a class or struct.